fhamborg/NewsMTSC/README.md

 # Installation
 It's super easy, we promise!
+Note that following these instructions is only necessary if you're planning to train a model using our tool.
+If you only want to predict the sentiment of sentences, please use our [Python package](https://pypi.org/project/NewsSentiment/), which is even easier to install and use :-)

 NewsMTSC was tested on MacOS and Ubuntu; other OS may work, too.
 Let us know :-)